 Unlike in colder regions, the year-round gorgeous San Diego weather means it’s always the perfect time to visit the San Diego Cruise Ship Terminal and the nearby area.
 Don’t forget to take full advantage of the sun and cool breeze by hitting up some of the beaches in Point Loma.
 Check out the Point Loma Tide Pools at Cabrillo National Monument, or grab a board and surf the waves at New Break (Nubes).

-If you want to save on beach gear rentals as well as enjoy discounted admission rates to various popular San Diego attractions in the Port of San Diego area, make sure to pick up a Go San Diego Pass.
-You can even get an additional discount with our referral link.
+If you want to save on beach gear rentals as well as enjoy discounted admission rates to various popular San Diego attractions in the Port of San Diego area, make sure to pick up a Go City San Diego Pass.
+You can even get an additional discount if you use code GVSD5OFF when you buy a Go City San Diego pass.
 This means you can pack your day with even more fun-filled activities without having to stress about the price, which ensures you can fully relax and enjoy your trip.

 Visit the Nearby Museums!